it-academy-svhec/security-plus-general/provisioning-metasploitable-vms.md

     sudo service walinuxagent restart
     ```

 1. Run `sudo reboot now` to restart the VM.
 Then make sure you can access it again.
 Retry this process and try deallocating it in Azure Portal to ensure you can access it reliably.
+You may need to do a full restart in the Azure Portal.

 ## Reference
 Jira ticket: https://svhec.atlassian.net/jira/software/projects/SEC7/boards/7?selectedIssue=SEC7-56